gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Handle_Custom_Extension_Request.md

 * `request`: The request type is `LaunchRequest`.
 It notifies that the current extension has started.
 It does not contain analysis details of the user's speech input.

 ### Handling IntentRequest {#HandleIntentRequest}

-[`IntentRequest`](/CEK/References/CEK_API.md#CustomExtIntentRequest) receives request messages from CEK as specified by the pre-defined [interaction model](#InteractionModel).
+[`IntentRequest`](/CEK/References/CEK_API.md#CustomExtIntentRequest) is used when CEK forwards user requests to your extension according to the predefined [interaction model](/DevConsole/Guides/CEK/Define_Interaction_Model.md).
 You can use `IntentRequest` for both one-time request and multi-turn request.

 When the message type is IntentRequest, `request.type` field is set to `"IntentRequest"`.
 You can check the name of the intent and analysis details of the user's speech input from the `request.intent` field.
 Analyze the field, process the user request, and return a [response message](#ReturnCustomExtensionResponse).